Mohames-wael/signals-1/README.md

 # Dataset
 This project uses sleep-related physiological recordings and annotation files containing sleep stage labels extracted from XML data.

 # Window Segmentation

 The continuous BCG recordings are divided into fixed 30-second windows (epochs), following the standard approach used in sleep staging systems.

 Each window represents a single sleep stage label extracted from the XML annotations (Wake, N1, N2, N3, or REM).

+#Training Strategy

+To improve model robustness and address class imbalance:

+1. Oversampling is applied only to the N1 class within the training set
+2. Noise-based augmentation is added to training samples
+3. Focal Loss is used to improve learning on minority classes